Chrysanthellum: benefits, dosage, contraindications

 GIRRE, Loïc Health through plants Rennes: Ouest-France, 1992.- 221 p

-LIEVRE H., GUILLOT B., REYMOND E. Chrysanthellum: a hepatotrope, normolipidemic, and vasculotropic agent: confirmations and acquisitions Offprint from the Journal du Jeune Praticien, 1984, 7
+LIEVRE H., GUILLOT B., REYMOND E. Chrysanthellum: a hepatotrope, normolipidemic and vasculotropic: confirmations and acquisitions Offprint from the Journal du Jeune Praticien, 1984, 7

-LIEVRE H., GUILLOT B. Chrysanthellum americanum: a tropical plant at the service of vessels, liver, and the orthodoxy of lipid-protein metabolisms Extract from the Revue du Jeune Médecin, 1984
+LIEVRE H., GUILLOT B. Chrysanthellum americanum: a tropical plant in the service of blood vessels, the liver and the normalization of lipoprotein metabolism Extract from the Revue du Jeune Médecin, 1984

 GIRRE, Loïc Plants and medicines: the plant origin of our medicines Paris: Delachaux et Niestlé, 2001.- 253 p